Please ensure Javascript is enabled for purposes of website accessibility Civil Discourse Guidelines | University of West Florida

 Civil Discourse

-UWF promotes equality, diversity, inclusivity and civility in discourse while also respecting the dictates of the First Amendment of the U.S. Constitution.
+UWF promotes civility in discourse while also respecting the dictates of the First Amendment of the U.S. Constitution.
 The University is committed to advancing civil discourse on its social media platforms, fostering a lively and fearless culture of debate and ensuring freedom of speech and an open exchange of ideas.
 These guidelines intend to protect the appropriate use of social media while prohibiting conduct through social media that may be unlawful or violative of professional standards.

 University-affiliated outlets are encouraged to use social media as a means to connect with the UWF community and foster thoughtful engagement and dialogue about issues important to the University.